Admissions > Pharmacy Early Admission Program (PEAP)

 To matriculate into the School of Pharmacy via the PEAP, students must:

-- Complete a writing sample and on-site interview.
-These will be scheduled by the SOP Office of Admissions once letters have been received.
+- Participate in an onsite interview.
+The interview will be scheduled by the SOP Office of Admissions once the application is complete.

 - PEAP students are eligible to matriculate into the SOP upon successful completion of prerequisite courses or the Bachelor's degree (3 or 4 years of undergraduate coursework).
 In rare cases, exceptional students may be capable of matriculating upon completion of 2 years of undergraduate coursework.